Ashvala/DeepLearning8903-Project/README.md

 ### Training and Dataset

 * Download the [nsynth dataset](https://magenta.tensorflow.org/datasets/nsynth).
-Please use the JSONWAV version of the dataset.
+Please use the JSON/WAV version of the dataset.
 * Extract your `train`, `valid` and `test` tar archives into the `./data/nsynth/`` folder.
 * The fastest way to start training is to use `train.sh`.
 Just run `./train.sh` to get going.
 * Parameters such as batch-size and number of epochs are accessible as arguments to `train.py`.
 * To run style transfer, use `StyleTransferProject.ipynb`.

+---
+### Files and Folders

+#### Files:

+* `train.py` is our training routine file.
+* `utils.py` contains the code for validation, dataset loading and helpers for saving files.
+* `VGG_pytorch.py` and `Alvin.py` are our model files.
+Running `alvin_big` from the models folder requires `VGG_pytorch.py`. `Alvin.py` contains both models for training.

+### Folders:

+* The `data` folder is where you will be storing the nsynth dataset.
+* The `models` folder contains the pth models we prepared for submission.
+Additionally, it's where models are saved after every epoch.
+* The `test_data` folder contains some example files you can use for style transfer.
+Some of the examples are from the nsynth dataset.
+* The `runs` folder is where you'd be storing your tensorboard runs.

 ---